catapulta-sh/catapulta-foundry-template/README.md

 ## Getting Started - Git
 Click "Use this template" on [GitHub](https://github.com/catapulta-sh/catapulta-foundry-template) to create a new repository with this repo as the initial state.

-## Deploy your first contract with Catapulta

-1. Git clone this repository and enter to the repository directory:
+You can also git clone this repository and enter to the repository directory:

 ```
 git clone https://github.com/catapulta-sh/catapulta-foundry-template
 cd catapulta-foundry-template
 ```

+## Deploy your first contract with Catapulta

-2. Install forge dependencies
+1. Install forge dependencies

 ```
 forge install
 ```

-3. Install catapulta via `npm`
+2. Install catapulta via `npm`

 ```
 npm i -g catapulta
 ```

-4. Generate a new private key with Catapulta, is stored offline in your .env, or add your own as `PRIVATE_KEY` in the .env file stored at the root of the project
+3. Generate a new private key with Catapulta, is stored offline in your .env, or add your own as `PRIVATE_KEY` in the .env file stored at the root of the project

 ```
 catapulta wallet